Customers eligible for Rate G

 - a lower price for the remaining consumption

-- An amount for the power in kilowatts (kW) measured during the period in question, if the power demand exceeds 50 kilowatts (kW).
+- An amount for the billing demand in kilowatts (kW), if the power demand exceeds 50 kilowatts (kW).

-Rate G is a monthly rate, which means the fixed charge, the first-tier consumption limit and the amount billed for power are based on a 30-day period.
+Rate G is a monthly rate, which means the fixed charge, the first-tier consumption limit, the amount billed as demand, and the minimum charge are based on a 30‑day period.

-In general, the consumption period is about 1 month if there is a charge for billing demand, or about 2 months if there is no charge.
+In general, the consumption period is about 2 months if there is no charge, or about 1 month if there is a charge for billing demand.

 Rate G prices in effect

 - Fixed charge for a 30‑day period, adjusted to the exact number of days in the consumption period in question $12.33

 - Price of energy

 - First 50 kilowatts (kW) not billed